alexhsamuel/blog/_posts/2020-09-23-Which Python quotes.markdown

   Some people work around this by avoiding contractions (`'did not'`) or by misspelling the contraction deliberately (`'didnt'`).

 - Double quotes stand out visually in dense code.

-- Double quotes are visually distinct from left ticks, which are often used to specify code formatting in Sphinx, Markdown, and other doc styles.
+Double quotes are also visually distinct from left ticks, which are often used to specify code formatting in Sphinx, Markdown, and other doc styles.

 - In American English, double quotes are primarily used.
 Single quotes are used for nested quotes only.